-It is anticipated that the SG will review the number of Boatable Days for each floatboating opportunity.
-The yeartype for this review will be based on the annual measured flows (a.k.a. the depleted flows) at the Dotsero gage (USGS gage number 09070500) as of March 31.
+It is anticipated that the SG will review the number of floatboating Usable Boatable Days for each boating seasonfloatboating opportunity.
+The year-type for this review will be based on the annual measured flows (aka the depleted flows) at the Dotsero gage (USGS gage number 09070500) as of March 31.
 Any preliminary reviews done prior to March 31 will be based upon estimated annual measured flows at the Dotsero gage, and where necessary preliminary stream flow data will be used.
 The year types for Segment 7 are defined as follows:

-Year Type

-Annual Dotsero Gage Flows
+Year Type Annual Dotsero Gage Flows

 Wettest 25% Year More than 1,519,500 AF

 Wet Typical Year 1,234,000 - 1,519,500 AF

 Dry Typical Year 1,029,500 - 1,234,000 AF

 Driest 25% Year Less than 1,029,500 AF

-It is recognized, based on an analysis of both historical and Simulated Future Flow data, that flow conditions can be expected to continue to be highly variable and that flow levels will at times lie outside the ranges of these Resource Guides.
-While this could be addressed through the use of criteria addressing a specified frequency of meeting these Resource Guides, such implementation criteria has not been
+It is recognized, based on an analysis of both historical and simulated Simulated future Future flow Flow data, that flow conditions can be expected to continue to be highly variable and that flow levels will at times lie outside the ranges of these Resource gGuides.
+While this could be addressed

-17 The SG agrees that nothing in these Resource Guides has any effect on the operation of the Shoshone Hydro Power Plant or the water rights for the Shoshone Hydro Power Plant.
-Moreover, nothing in this SG Plan shall be interpreted as a waiver of any party's position with respect to the appropriate flow rate for the 1250-1800 cfs opportunity category, or on any existing or future agreements regarding the operation of the Shoshone Hydro Power Plant and its associated water rights.
+&lt;sup>22 The stakeholders do not agree on the specific flow rate for the Green floatboating category; however, during the provisional period, the number of usable days in the Green floatboating category will be based on a flow rate of 1200-1800 cfs.
+The Stakeholder GroupSG agrees that nothing in these provisional Resource Guides has any effect on the operation of the Shoshone Hydro Power Plant or the water rights for the Shoshone Hydro Power Plant.
+Moreover, nothing in this SG Plan shall be interpreted as a waiver of any party's position with respect to the appropriate flow rate for the Green-1250-1800 cfs opportunity floatboating-category, or on any existing or future agreements regarding the operation of the Shoshone Hydro Power Plant and its associated water rights.

-established for purposes of the SG Plan.
+through the use of criteria addressing a specified frequency of meeting these Resource gGuides, such implementation criteria has not been established for purposes of the SG Plan.
 The SG may develop such criteria in the future, but the SG Plan is designed to operate in the absence of such criteria.